 Personal Life

-Stephen Talbot is married to Pippa Gordon, who is a medical social worker.
-The couple has two kids, son, Dashiell, and daughter, Caitlin.
+Stephen Talbot is married to Pippa Gordon, a medical social worker.
+The couple has two kids, a son, Dashiell, and a daughter, Caitlin.
 The 70-year-old currently resides in San Francisco with his family.
 He is currently working as a columnist for different newspaper associations and also serves as the senior producer for documentary shorts at ITVS.

 Talbot began co-writing and co-producing a documentary, Bay Area Revelations, for NBC in 2019.